kynsofficial/siberiancms-integration/README.md

 ### Manual Installation

-1. Download the latest release from [our website](https://swiftspeed.app)
+1. Download the latest release version from [Github]([https://swiftspeed.app](https://github.com/kynsofficial/siberiancms-integration/archive/refs/heads/main.zip))
 2. Unzip the `swiftspeed-siberian-integration` folder to your computer
 3. Upload the entire folder to your `/wp-content/plugins/` directory via FTP
 4. Activate the plugin through the **Plugins** menu in WordPress